Swoomptheeng/maker_monday/README.md

 The 'Swoompipe' is a weird MIDI bagpipe.
 It's squeezable (via Flex Sensor), blow-into-able (via Electret Mic), tilt and motion sensing (via Accelerometer/Gyroscope) and playable with 12 capacitive touch sensitive keys.

-It's being developed by Ben Neal (www.psiconlab.co.uk) with Swoomptheeng (www.Swoomptheeng.com) originally as part of a Birmingham City University Maker Monday Commission and was shown at the Victoria and Albert Museum, London as part of Digital Design Weekend 2017.
+It's being developed by Ben Neal (www.psiconlab.co.uk) with Swoomptheeng (www.Swoomptheeng.com) originally as part of a Birmingham City University Maker Monday Commission and was shown at the Victoria and Albert Museum, London as part of Digital Design Weekend 2017 thanks to BOM (Birmingham Open Media).

 v1.
 Uses flex sensor, electret mic & capacitive Keys over USB